moonkie

 5. Look at Pictures

-Looking at and talking about pictures in a photo album, around the house, or in a picture book is a wonderful way to tell your little one about their family members, friends, and the world beyond the walls of your home.
+Looking at and talking about pictures in a photo album, around the house, or in a picture book is a wonderful way to tell your little one about his family members, friends, and the world beyond the walls of your home.

 6. Watch Moving Objects